AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 ```

 The most important part of the header is the *info pointer*, which points to the info table for the closure.
 In the default build, this is all the header contains, so a header is normally just one word.
-In other builds, the header may contain extra information: eg. in a profilnig build it also contains information about who built the closure.
+In other builds, the header may contain extra information: eg. in a profiling build it also contains information about who built the closure.

 Most of the runtime is insensitive to the size of `StgHeader`;